muratk5n/thirdwave/en/README.md

 \#Mearsheimer

 "Now [some are] talking about a situation where you defeat the Russians in Ukraine.
-This is a much worse outcome for the Russians than what happened in April 2008, and a much worse outcome .. in February 2014...
+This is a much worse outcome for the Russians than what happened in April 2008, and a much worse outcome .. [than] in February 2014...
 [T]he russians are not going to roll over and play dead,.. they're going to crush the Ukrainians, they're going to bring out the big guns, .. to turn places like [Kyiv] and other cities in ukraine into rubble.
 They're going to do Fallujas, they're going to do Mosuls, they're going to do Groznies.
 You know what happened in [WWII] when the United States was faced with the possibility of having to invade the Japanese home islands in early 1945.
 The idea of invading the Japanese home islands after what happened at Iwo Jima and then later what happened in Okinawa really spooked us, so you know what we did, we decided to burn Japanese cities to the ground starting on March 10th 1945.
 We killed more people the first night, we firebombed Tokyo, than we killed at either Hiroshima or Nagasaki, and we were systematically burning Japanese cities to the ground.
 Why?
 Because we did not want to invade the Japanese main islands.
 [This is what happens w]hen a great power feels threatened"

 ---